besAvdiu303/EORTH_qiime2_analysis/README.md

 ## Overview

 This pipeline performs amplicon sequence analysis using **QIIME 2**, supporting both **OTUs (Operational Taxonomic Unit)** clustering and **ASV (Amplicon Sequence Variant)** inference.
-It includes all steps from primer trimming to taxonomic assignment and integrates downstream visualization using **R** (e.g., ggplot2`).
+It includes all steps from primer trimming to taxonomic assignment and integrates downstream visualization using
+- **R** (e.g.,qiime2R, ggplot2`).
+- **Python**
+- and the online visualization of qiime "https://view.qiime2.org/"
 ---

 ## Features

-- ASV inference using DADA2
+- ASV inference using `dada2`
+- Trains own classifier for the V3-V4 region of the 16S rRNA gene
 - Sample and feature filtering based on metadata
-- Primer removal using `cutadapt`
-- Paired-end merging using `vsearch`
-- Quality filtering via `q-score`
-- Dereplication and contaminant removal
-- OTUs clustering at 97% identity
+- OTUs clustering at 97% identity using `vsearch` de-novo method
-- Sample and feature filtering based on metadata
-- Visualization and statistical analysis in R
+- Visualization and statistical analysis in R using `qiime2R`

 ---